orocos/orocos_kinematics_dynamics/orocos_kdl/src/chainhdsolver_vereshchagin_doc.md

 Additional examples on using these input interfaces can be found in "../tests/solvertest.cpp":
 * VereshchaginTest() function - an example on how to use all interfaces of this solver for computing the solution to the Hybrid Dynamics (HD) problem.
-* FdSolverConsistencyTest() function - an example on how to this solver for computing only the solution to the Forward Dynamics (FD) problem.
+* FdAndVereshchaginSolversConsistencyTest() function - an example on how to use this solver for computing only the solution to the Forward Dynamics (FD) problem.

 -----------------------------------